 B. Rehabilitative Probation - A period of time, not to exceed one year, during which the respondent is required to control questionable behavior.
 Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the respondent is found to be violating any institutional regulation(s) during the probationary period.

-C. Discretionary Sanctions - Work assignments, essays, educational projects, service to Gallaudet University, prohibition from hosting an event including alcohol on or off campus, or other discretionary assignments.
+C. Discretionary Sanctions - Work assignments, essays, educational projects, attendance at sexual assault awareness or related workshops, participation in online sexual assault awareness or related courses, service to Gallaudet University, prohibition from hosting an event including alcohol on- or off-campus, or other discretionary assignments.

 D. Restitution - Reimbursement for damages to or misappropriation of property and/or compensation for injury.
 This may take the form of appropriate service and/or monetary or material replacement.